NicholasLeone/robo-commander/README.md

 #### TODOs (Double Check if still valid) ####

-     1. i2c base class for Rpi 3 system
+     -

-     2. combine SerialDev class with the functionality of the pigpiod serial functions used in RoboClaw class
+     - combine SerialDev class with the functionality of the pigpiod serial functions used in RoboClaw class
-     3. convert DC_motor class to modular class setup using class inheritance (model code structure similar to Motors class)
+     - convert DC_motor class to modular class setup using class inheritance (model code structure similar to Motors class)
-     4. Combine all base class code into one area in include folder
-     5. Organize filesystem for more modular project

 ### Maintainer ###